COUNSELLING AND PROFESSIONAL ISSUES

 - Readings, class and between-class activities, and initial interview role play assignment

-04. Describe overall formulations of client problems leading to interventions.
+04. Develop overall formulations of client problems leading to interventions

 - Seminar activities, reflective journal.

 05. Develop short and long term goals for clients to assist in developing strategies and plan and negotiate home activities between sessions

 - Participation in seminars, undertaking the reading from the associated references, and engaging in class and between-class activities

 06. Understand ethical and professional issues of relevance to psychologists and demonstrate an ability to think reflectively about them